WISDOM TOOTH EXTRACTION

 Wisdom teeth, so-called because of their eruption in the mature age, have a tendency to become infected, painful and overall uncomfortable.
 These are the third molars and make the last set of adult teeth found at the very end.

 Wisdom tooth surgery aims to relieve the pain and discomfort of these teeth through a quick and safe extraction procedure.

-Who Needs a Wisdom Tooth Extraction?
+Who Needs a Wisdom Tooth Extraction in Singapore?

 Not everyone needs to get their wisdom teeth removed.
 Many times wisdom teeth erupt at crooked angles that impinge and damage adjacent teeth.
 They are also prone to becoming infected.

 When your wisdom teeth begin to hurt you or cause some kind of discomforting symptom, that’s when you should consider getting them extracted.

 In general, wisdom tooth extraction is indicated when:

 - the wisdom tooth damages or puts pressure on neighbouring molars

 - the surrounding gums become swollen, tender and infected